-- 2.8 GPA is equivalent to 83% on percentile scale
+- A 2.8 GPA is equivalent to 83% or B letter grade.

 Is a 2.8 GPA good?

 A 2.8 GPA is just below the national average.
 Most colleges and universities look for a GPA of at least 3.0 on your application.
 In addition to working on your GPA, focus on building an impressive list of extra-curricular activities and earning high standardized test scores to raise your chances of acceptance to the school of your choice.

 While a 2.8 GPA is high enough to apply for most graduate schools, it won’t catch the eye of admissions officers.
 With some hard work and planning you can likely raise your GPA.
 You’ll also want to seek out strong letters of recommendation, a good internship and high GMAT scores to help you gain admission to the graduate school of your choice.

 How can I raise my 2.8 GPA?

 Now that you know what your GPA means, it’s a good idea to think about ways you might raise it.
 Earning an high GPA takes commitment to your studies and completing work thoroughly, but if your motivated you can make it happen!

 - Study First: With all the demands on students these days it can be easy to push off studying to the last minute.
 If you really want to raise your GPA set-aside study time each day and make it a priority.